Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 • By following these optimization strategies, inventors can ensure that XPath expressions execute efficiently, minimizing processing outflow and enhancing overall operation performance.

-83. How does XPath handle the selection of rudiments with complex trait conditions or multiple trait values?
+83. What methods does XPath use to select elements with complex attribute conditions or multiple attribute values?

 Ans: